 - Caprese Chicken Salad Lettuce Wraps – These were too good not to repeat in week 4.
 We use this recipe, and reduce the onions to 2 TBSP to limit the carbs.
 We also interchange red onion or scallions depending upon what’s in the fridge.
 You don’t even need the romaine leaves (it’s pretty filling), but I like the extra crunch!

 - Salads.
 I like a few of the weekly meals to be salad based, so I can get 2+ cups of spinach per serving.
 We make a Feta Chicken Salad by roasting chicken ahead of time.
 Then, when we want a salad, we add 2 cups of spinach, 4 oz of chicken, two TBSP of Feta, 2 TBSP of EVOO, a couple of cherry tomatoes, some salt and a few pieces of bacon.
+This Goat cheese salad is incredible too!

 - Factor 75.
 To finish off what we got from our previous week’s Factor 75 meals we ate Steak with loaded Cauliflower Mash Don’t forget to use this link if you decide to try them out, so you can get $20 bucks off.